By Nancy Armitage

 1/2 c. citron

-Sauté the suet with ground beef. add apples & cook down a bit.
+Sauté the suet with ground beef.
+Add apples & cook down a bit.
 Add all ingredients & mix.
-Store mincemeat in Sterilized jars, seal & label.
+Store mincemeat in sterilized jars, seal & label.

 Southern Pecan Tassies ( Mini Pecan Tarts)